(510) 545-6515 — Free Consultation

 The Damage Is Overvalued

 Property owners and insurance companies routinely overstate repair costs.
 The difference between $350 and $450 is the difference between a misdemeanor and a felony.
-Our firm runs its own investigation — hiring independent estimators, pulling actual repair records, and challenging every inflated invoice.
+I run my own investigation — hiring independent estimators, pulling actual repair records, and challenging every inflated invoice.

 No Malicious Intent